 What should I do if my puppy has an accident indoors?

-What are the signs my puppy needs to go outside?
+What if my puppy refuses to go outside?

 Conclusion